 Next day morning also after you take bath, remove the coins safely, wipe it out the coins clean and retain them separately in a box or wallet.
 Do not spend those coins or allow them to get mixed up with other money/coins at home.
 They belong to Goddess Lakshmi and Lord Guber.

-The Yanthra drawn should be cleaned by wiping with a cloth and not to be broomed.
+The Yanthra drawn should be cleaned by wiping with a cloth and not to be wiped out with a broom.
 Collect the coins after performing Pooja on all the nine days and keep them together safe.
 However you can mix up those eighty one coins with which the Pooja was performed and keep them in a bag or wallet separately.

 Every time after completing the day’s Pooja offer turmeric, betel leaves and betel nut with a fruit to nine married women (not a virgin girl).
 This is called offering tambula or tambulam (in Sanskrit tambula and in tamil tambulam).
 If you are unable to offer it to nine women by inviting them home, offer the same to any married women or virgin girls in any of the temples.
 There too if you are unable to find nine married women, keep them in the sanctum before the Goddess and come back.
-This can be done any time before the end of the day.
+This should be done any time before the end of the day on the day the pooja was performed.
 The crux is that the act symbolizes the reverence shown to Goddess Mahalakshmi who reportedly appear in the form of those ladies to symbolically show out that she has accepted your prayer from each of the nine boxes you have drawn in the Yanthra.

 The tenet of the Pooja for the Yanthra with nine boxes is that they represent the nine points of your home i.e. eight directions and the centre of the house which is you.
 Thus at the end of the nine days Pooja, pleased with your prayer both Goddess Mahalakshmi and Lord Guber enter into your home showering wealth from all directions and settle in you to give you prosperity.

 The pundits say that it is not necessary to perform the Pooja only to derive temporary benefit, but by performing this Pooja on regular basis.
-If this exercise is continued regularly say twice or thrice an year in the family, it will show a miraculous effect by way of ending unwanted expenditures, vanishing tensions in the minds of all in the family and realization of sense of natural happiness to the entire family members.
+If this exercise is continued regularly say twice or thrice a year in the family, it would show a miraculous effect by way of ending unwanted expenditures, remove tensions from the minds of family members and to give sense of natural happiness.
 When someone regularly perform this Pooja as a habit- thrice or even frequently, then the general prayer could be ‘Mother Mahalakshmi, please continue to stay with us forever and grace us’.